franiglesias/tb/tests/Katas/ElephantCarpaccio/README.md

 * Identify different data types or types of parameters to handle.
 * Identify if it is possible to express them in common formats.

-Example: dates can be introduced using simple text fields, that are easier to implement.
+Example: dates can be introduced using simple text fields, that are easier to implement, so we can provide value to the user early.
 We introduce date picker in a future iteration.
-It is true that the first method is prone to user errors, but
+It is true that the first method is prone to user errors, but user can start working and providing feedback.

 ### By Business Rules

-* Identify and isolate the business rules that are applied to the story.
+* Identify and isolate the business rules that apply to the story.
+* Create one story by rule.
-* Group together those that are closely related and could be addressed in the same slice.
+* Group together those that are so closely related that could be addressed in the same slice.

 ### By Spike